prajvalvb/linkedin-data-visualization/README.md

 | `Data_Visualization_Dashboard.twbx` | Tableau packaged workbook with interactive dashboards |
 | `screencast` | Demonstration of whole dashborad by me |

+📥 How to Access the Files
+⚠️ Note: GitHub does not preview Excel, Word, Tableau, or video files directly.
+To view or download them:
+Click the filename (e.g., DataVisualization_Report.docx)
+Then click “View raw” or the Download icon (📥) on the top right

 ## 🛠️ Tools Used

 - **Tableau** – for interactive dashboard development